xlab-uiuc/ctest4j/JUnit4.md

 #### Write Configuration Test
 Use `@RunWith(ConfigTestRunner.class)` to specify the runner for your test class.
-`@ConfigTestClass` specifies the configuration parameters that must be used in the all test methods in the test class.
+`@CTestClass` specifies the configuration parameters that must be used in the all test methods in the test class.
-For each configuration test method, use `@ConfigTest` to specify the configuration parameter that must be used in the test method.
+For each configuration test method, use `@CTest` to specify the configuration parameter that must be used in the test method.

 There are two ways of specifying configuration parameters:
-1. Directly write configuration parameter name in `@ConfigTestClass` and `@ConfigTest` annotation as value().
+1. Directly write configuration parameter name in `@CTestClass` and `@CTest` annotation as value().
-2. Put configuration parameter name in a file and specify the file path in `@ConfigTestClass` and `@ConfigTest` annotation as file().
+2. Put configuration parameter name in a file and specify the file path in `@CTestClass` and `@CTest` annotation as file().

 Current runner support JSON file format for configuration parameter file, one can implement [ConfigurationParser](src/main/java/edu/illinois/parser/ConfigurationParser.java) to support